 In 2009 he retired from TCS and joined the Erik Jonsson School of Engineering & Computer Science at the University of Texas at Dallas, as a Cecil & Ida Green Chair in Systems Biology Science.
 In March 2010 he was named as the Founding Head of the newly created Bioengineering Department.
 His current research interests are in the application of stochastic processes and stochastic modeling to problems in computational biology, and control systems.

 Vidyasagar has received a number of awards in recognition of his research contributions, including Fellowship in The Royal Society, the world's oldest scientific academy in continuous existence, the IEEE Control Systems (Field) Award, the Rufus Oldenburger Medal of ASME, and others.
-He is the author of ten books and nearly 140 papers in peer-reviewed journals.
+He is the author of eleven books and nearly 140 papers in peer-reviewed journals.